geekben/schedcp/autosa/README.md

 ## Integration

-AutoSA is designed to integrate with the schedcp MCP server for actual scheduler management.
-The current implementation includes a simulation layer that can be replaced with real MCP calls.
+AutoSA integrates with the schedcp MCP server for actual scheduler management.
+It uses the schedcp-cli tool to start, stop, and manage Linux kernel schedulers from the sched-ext framework.
+This enables real-time scheduler switching based on workload analysis.

 ## Requirements

 - Linux kernel 6.12+ with sched-ext support
 - Rust 1.82+ for building
-- Root privileges for scheduler management (in integrated version)
+- Root privileges for scheduler management
+- schedcp MCP server with schedcp-cli tool for scheduler switching

 ## Deployment